mmcgraw74/Tektronix-4051-4052-4054-Program-Files/Games/ADV4052/README.md

 **Adventure for the Tektronix 4052 and 4054**
 ----------------
 Credits:

-Adventure tape recovered from estate of Jack Everson Jack was a Tektronix sales engineer in Long Island, NY.

-Kurt Rosenfeld was instrumental in the recovery - contacting me, supplying lists of Tektronix 4050 tape and 8-inch floppy disk labels, and shipping the tapes I selected for recovery.
+Adventure tape recovered from estate of Jack Everson.
+Jack was a Tektronix sales engineer in Long Island, NY.
+Kurt Rosenfeld was instrumental in the recovery - contacting me, supplying lists of over 100 Tektronix 4050 tape and 8-inch floppy disk labels, and shipping the tapes I selected for recovery.
 ----
 Remarks in the Adventure program indicate the author was Chuck Smith - Tektronix Graphics Computing Systems (GCS) Marketing.
 Chuck indicated he modified a BASIC Adventure program he found in Creative Computing November 1979 magazine.